opsxcq/docker-vulnerable-dvwa/README.md

 ## About DVWA

-You can visit DVWA [official website](http://www.dvwa.co.uk/) and official [github repository](https://github.com/ethicalhack3r/DVWA) if you want more information
+You can visit DVWA [official website](http://www.dvwa.co.uk/) and official [github repository](https://github.com/ethicalhack3r/DVWA) if you want more information.

 ## Disclaimer